Terms of Service

 • On-platform communication history between parties (communications conducted outside the platform, such as phone calls or personal text messages, are not collected)

-BY USING THE SERVICE, YOU ACKNOWLEDGE THAT PHASECONTRACT AUTOMATICALLY COLLECTS AND SUBMITS THIS DATA TO STRIPE AND CARD NETWORKS AS EVIDENCE IN PAYMENT DISPUTES.
+BY USING THE SERVICE, YOU ACKNOWLEDGE THAT PHASECONTRACT AUTOMATICALLY COLLECTS AND MAY USE OR SUBMIT THIS DATA THROUGH STRIPE AS EVIDENCE OR SUPPORT MATERIAL IN PAYMENT DISPUTES, FRAUD REVIEWS, AND RECOVERY EFFORTS.
 This processing is based on PhaseContract's legitimate interest in preventing fraud and defending against payment disputes (GDPR Article 6(1)(f)).
-This includes disputes initiated by Clients, disputes initiated by card issuers on behalf of cardholders, and fraud investigations.
+This includes disputes initiated by Clients or through their payment method provider, and fraud investigations.

-This data may also be used for automated trust assessment (determining payment timing and verification requirements based on account history), fraud detection, and compliance with legal obligations.
+This data may also be used for automated risk assessment, including verification requirements, Payout holds, account limits, fraud review, and temporary account restrictions.
 Dispute-related evidence data is retained for up to 24 months from the date of the transaction, after which it is deleted unless required for ongoing legal proceedings.

 Cookie and tracking technology disclosures are described in our Privacy Policy.
 For full details on data collection, retention, and your rights (including GDPR and applicable US state privacy rights), see our Privacy Policy.